Enzymii/fxxk_oj_submission/README.md

 I will be sincerely appreciate if you could help me improve my skill.

 This file may be updated at any time.
 Have fun! :D

+**Recent Problems**:

+- Submit a problem which is not exist is vaild now, while you may never get the result(you'll get an exception soon in spoj and a 'submission failed' sign in the lastest one(fxxk_vijos), but I may be too lazy to fix what I have coded before.

 Lastest update: 2018.4.10